 A Process and Outcome Evaluation of Project Reset

 Project Reset is a program that diverts adults arrested for low-level crimes into community-based support programs and out of the court system.
-Through CJII, the RAND Corporation conducted a process and outcome evaluation of the program, identifying key program facilitators and barriers, documented participant experiences, determined the effect the program had on case outcomes and rearrest rates, and examined whether the program was cost-effective.
+Initially, the post-arrest pre-arraignment program was available only to individuals who did not have a criminal record, but the eligibility criteria eventually expanded to include those with prior convictions.
+The program served 2,149 individuals during the period analyzed.
+From February 2018 through January 2021, through Manhattan District Attorney’s Office’s Criminal Justice Investment Initiative (CJII), which is overseen by the CUNY Institute for State & Local Governance (ISLG), the RAND Corporation conducted a process and outcome evaluation of the program.
+Researchers identified key program facilitators and barriers, documented participant experiences, determined the effect the program had on case outcomes and rearrest rates, and examined whether the program was cost-effective.

 Key findings included:

 - Project Reset led to improved case outcomes for participants.
 The program allowed individuals to attend a one-time, two-hour programming session and have their arrest sealed immediately afterwards.
 If not for the program, these individuals likely would have received an Adjournment in Contemplation of Dismissal (ACD) in the court system.
 Receiving an ACD would have required them to remain arrest-free and make multiple court appearances over a six-month to one-year supervisory period.